1attila/QsweMaker/README.md

 # QsweMaker
 Schematic maker &amp; guide for the QSWE

+> [!NOTE]
+> Currently the schematic maker can't rotate the WE.
+>
+> The schematics generated always have Main station in +z and Return in -z

 ## Get exact sizes
 - Open the program in console mode by using
 ```bash